 - Pass a personal interview

 - Undergo an in-depth background investigation, which includes a polygraph examination, a drug screening, and a medical examination.

 All troopers-in-training must complete a course of instruction through the Alabama Criminal Justice Training Center in Selma.

 Alabama Bureau of Investigation (ABI)

-The ABI operates four ABI Regions eight ABI Areas across the state; all Regions are under the command of a captain, and all Areas are under the supervision of a lieutenant.
-All ABI offices across the states are generally located near Highway Patrol Operations and the ABI headquarters are located in the Alabama Department of Public Safety headquarters complex in Montgomery, Alabama.
+All ABI offices across the states are generally located near Highway Patrol Operations, while ABI headquarters are located in the Alabama Department of Public Safety \complex in Montgomery.

 Municipal Police Departments in Alabama

-The Birmingham, Alabama, Police Department has four precincts (North, South, East, and West) and four divisions (Administrative, Detective, Field Operations, and Support Services).
+The Birmingham Police Department, which is home to the largest police force in the state, has four precincts (North, South, East, and West) and four divisions (Administrative, Detective, Field Operations, and Support Services).

 - Administrative Division